Straight back, bent knees rule for lifting heavy items is wrong, claims study

 Despite the lack of evidence supporting a straight-back lifting technique, it is commonly believed to be the safest method and is taught to nearly every employee in the country upon joining a new company.

-The NHS website states people should not bend their backs while lifting.
+The UK's NHS website states people should not bend their backs while lifting.

 Meanwhile advice from the Health and Safety Executive recommends people squat so their thighs are parallel with the ground before lifting a load, limiting any bending to a small amount at the top of the back.